LASU warns against fake admission offers

-Read Also: LASU denies admission racketeering, says only 20% of 70,000 will be admitted

-The university management stated this in a release by the Deputy Registrar and Coordinator, Centre for Information and Public Relations, Mrs Oluwayemisi Thomas-Onashile.
+The university management stated this in a statement issued by the Deputy Registrar and Coordinator, Centre for Information and Public Relations, Mrs Oluwayemisi Thomas-Onashile.

-She advised candidates that anyone making such claims was exploiting desperation and could not fulfil those promises.
+She advised candidates that anyone making such claims was exploiting desperation and could not fulfill those promises.

 She said the university had monitored with keen interest social media posts and comments about the ongoing 2025/2026 admission exercise at LASU.